NixOS: For developers

 buffer lists and window layouts tidy and organized while working on multiple

-uses a single variable for the execution path (exec-path
+Emacs uses a single variable for the execution path (exec-path) and other

 similar globals defining environmental values, which ultimately affect how